Skip to content

 Again, the red team tests and the artifacts collected during containment will help here.
 At the end of the recovery phase, you want to be able to say, “We addressed the vulnerabilities, and here’s our proof.”

-There’s a strong trend among security professionals to lower the mean time to remediate (MTTR) number, or how long it takes to move through the identification, containment, and eradication phases.
+There’s a strong trend among security professionals to lower the mean time to repair (MTTR) number, or how long it takes to move through the identification, containment, and eradication phases.
 As IR plans mature and teams become better at practicing their IR plans, the MTTR and mean time to detect (MTTD) should decrease.
 Tracking these metrics over time can help you understand whether the PICERL framework is an effective incident response model for your organization.

 Step 6.
 Lessons Learned